keawe99/startup/notes.md

 UPLOAD PHOTO WORKS!
 FOCUS ON API NOW!!

 For Later: add a button where once a user logs in they can add photos on the web app.
 Also add css to the logout button.
 If time permits, create an account webpage where a user can view and edit their profile information.

+#WebSocket Notes

+I am currently adding functionality so that when a user posts their pictures, websocket can take it and display them on landingPage.jsx.
+May take some time, but I am currently configuring index.js, uploadHandler.js, and landingPage.jsx.
+I have made changes in the vite.config.js and package.json files to accept WebSocket, and have downloaded packages from npm into my project so I have access to it.

+Right now I am getting this error:

+stevenarmstrong@Stevens-MacBook-Air-2 service % node index.js
+/Users/stevenarmstrong/cs260/startup/service/node_modules/express/lib/router/index.js:646
+return fn.apply(this, arguments);
+^

+TypeError: Cannot read properties of undefined (reading 'apply') at /Users/stevenarmstrong/cs260/startup/service/node_modules/express/lib/router/index.js:646:15 at next (/Users/stevenarmstrong/cs260/startup/service/node_modules/express/lib/router/index.js:216:14) at Function.handle (/Users/stevenarmstrong/cs260/startup/service/node_modules/express/lib/router/index.js:175:3) at router (/Users/stevenarmstrong/cs260/startup/service/node_modules/express/lib/router/index.js:47:12) at Object.<anonymous> (/Users/stevenarmstrong/cs260/startup/service/index.js:251:24)
+at Module.\_compile (node:internal/modules/cjs/loader:1241:14)
+at Module.\_extensions..js (node:internal/modules/cjs/loader:1295:10)
+at Module.load (node:internal/modules/cjs/loader:1091:32)
+at Module.\_load (node:internal/modules/cjs/loader:938:12)
+at Function.executeUserEntryPoint [as runMain] (node:internal/modules/run_main:83:12)

+Node.js v20.9.0

+origin of error is on line 251 of index.js file, will need to check up on uploadHandler.js file to make sure wss is being passed correctly.
+Check chat with Gemini to troubleshoot further this issue.